Cinque Terre…a place so gorgeous – its worth a second visit, or more…

 It just has everything:

-- Lots of SUN for sunning,
+- Lots of SUN for sunning.

-- Lots of SEA for swimming,
+- Lots of SEA for swimming.

-- Beautiful MOUNTAINS for hiking (full of wine grapes),
+- Beautiful MOUNTAINS for hiking (full of wine grapes).

-- Lovely little towns for PHOTOGRAPHING,
+- Lovely little towns for PHOTOGRAPHING.

-- Italian ICE CREAM for deliciousness,
+- Italian ICE CREAM for deliciousness.

 - And all the best ITALIAN RESTAURANTS!

-I was here a couple of years ago and this place left such a deep impression in my heart; that I had to come back!
+I was here a couple of years ago and this place left such a deep impression in my heart, that I had to come back!
 I had to go to the Cote d’ Azur for Cannes Lions anyway.
 So the train ride along the Italian Riviera seemed to be the perfect combination and the five little towns were ideal for a special pre-birthday week.

-The best part: we could see the reflection of the five villages in our window…so lazy people could simply visit the other 4 Terre’s by just staying in the room (;
+The best part: we could see the reflection of the five villages in our window…so lazy people could simply visit the other 4 Terre’s by just staying in the room.

 We also walked from Riomaggiore to Manarola.
 In comparison, this was super easy – no steps involved and it takes less than 30 minutes.
-But obviously a lot of other people like that too, so it was very crowded.
+But obviously a lot of other people appreciate that too, so it was very crowded.

-Oh well, we tried to ignore the masses as much as possible and escaped to really cozy little restaurants, for example “L’Ancora Della Turtuga” in Monterosso.
-We chose it because of the amazing view as well as its name.
-As Tortuga is known as Captain Jack Sparrow’s town in Pirates of the Caribbean.
+We tried to ignore the masses as much as possible and escaped to really cosy little restaurants.
+For example “L’Ancora Della Tortuga” in Monterosso.
+We chose it because of the breathtaking view as well as its name: Tortuga is known as Captain Jack Sparrow’s town in Pirates of the Caribbean.